Benchmarking Deep Learning Models for Raman Spectroscopy Across Open-Source Datasets: Introduction

 Benchmarking under a standard evaluation framework allows for fair and meaningful comparisons across different architectures and algorithms.
-Such systematic evaluations help researchers identify which strategies are effective across different datasets and problem settings.
+Such evaluations help researchers identify which strategies are effective across different datasets and problem settings.
 These established reference points can serve as an excellent starting point for advancing state-of-the-art performance.
-In this work, we benchmark five deep learning models proposed for Raman spectra classification under a controlled and reproducible training and evaluation protocol across three open-source Raman datasets and report their accuracy and macro-averaged F1 score.
-We outline the motivation behind the selection along with the details of the models and the datasets in the subsequent sections.
+In this work, we benchmark five supervised deep learning models proposed for Raman spectra classification, along with two conventional machine learning models, under a controlled and reproducible training and evaluation protocol across three open-source Raman datasets and report their accuracy and macro-averaged F1 score.
+We focus on classification because it is a widely used and well defined Raman spectroscopy task for material identification.
+The selected open-source datasets provide labels that directly support this task.
+Other Raman analysis tasks such as mixture analysis and complete structure elucidation require different annotations, which are not available for all the datasets at the time of this study and are therefore beyond the scope of the present benchmark.
+In subsequent sections, we outline the motivation behind the selection along with the details of the deep learning models and the datasets.